Sleep Disorders

 • Age

-• Use of caffeine/nicotine
+• Use of caffeine or nicotine

-• Use of drugs/alcohol
+• Use of drugs or alcohol

-• Inactivity/lack of exercise
+• Inactivity or lack of exercise

-• Working rotating/night shifts
+• Working night shifts

-Treatments for Sleep Disorders
+Sleep Disorders Treatments

 Tips for a Good Night of Sleep

-• Go to bed only when sleepy.
+• Go to bed only when sleepy

-• Sleep only in the bedroom.
+• Sleep only in the bedroom

-• Get up at the same time each morning.
+• Get up at the same time each morning

-• Discontinue caffeine and nicotine.
+• Discontinue caffeine and nicotine

-• Exercise daily.
+• Exercise daily

-• Avoid alcohol.
+• Avoid alcohol

-• Limit fluid intake in the evening.
+• Limit fluid intake in the evening

-• Practice relaxation techniques.
+• Practice relaxation techniques

 Click on the following link to read more specifics about each of the treatments for sleep disorders in order to learn how to alleviate sleep disorders in a safe and effective way.

-More About Sleep Disorders
+More on Sleep Disorders